 Myth 1: SMBs lack employees dedicated to security.
 The assumption is that SMBs have one person balancing all the aspects of IT management; however, less than 1% of all sized businesses do not have anyone dedicated to security.
 In fact, 72% of SMBs have employees dedicated to threat hunting, compared to 76% of large organizations.

 Myth 2: SMBs face different threats than larger businesses.
 Ransomware doesn’t discriminate.
-Cybercriminals are attacking companies of all sizes, and 43% of cyber-attacks are specifically targeted towards small businesses.
+Cybercriminals are attacking organizations of all sizes, and 43% of online attacks are specifically targeted towards small businesses.

 Myth 3: Larger businesses suffer less downtime after a cyber-attack.
 The assumption with this myth is that SMBs lack the resources to rebound as fast as their larger counterparts when faced with an attack.
 However, data suggests there is little difference in the amount of downtime suffered.
 24% of SMBs faced downtimes of more than 8 hours compared to larger organizations at 31%.